Chiuri254/The-awards/README.md

 A  Website award application
 ## Behavior Driven Development

+* The program should navigate to the index page on load:

+    **Input Example**: On page load

+    **Output Example**: Navigate to the home/index page

+* The program should navigate to sign up page when Sign Up is    clicked on the navigation bar:

+    **Input Example**: Click on Sign Up on the navigation bar

+    **Output Example**: Redirected to the sign up page

+* The program should navigate to the login page when Login is clicked on the navigation bar:

+    **Input Example**: Click on Login on the navigation bar

+    **Output Example**: Redirected to the login page

+* The program should direct the user to the page with a single project with description and vote button:

+    **Input Example**: Click on See More

+    **Output Example**: Redirected to the single project page with the project's description

+* The program should navigate to the vote form when Vote is clicked:

+    **Input Example**: Click on Vote button

+    **Output Example**: A vote form pops up

+* The program should navigate to the profile editing form when the My Account is clicked on the navigation bar:

+    **Input Example**: Click on My Account on the navigation bar

+    **Output Example**: Redirected to the profile editing form

+* The program should load the live site on a new tab when View Site is clicked:

+    **Input Example**: Click on View Site

+    **Output Example**: Live site of a specific project loads on a new tab

 ## Setup/Installation Requirements
 To start using this project use the following commands: